sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 ---
 layout: distill
-title: Sample Blog Post
+title: My Post
-description: Your blog post's abstract.
+description: Your blog post's abstract 2.
   Please add your abstract or summary here and not in the main body of your text.
   Do not include math/latex or hyperlinks.
 date: 2025-04-28